LucaJanken/Bachelor-Project/README.md

 This folder hosts all the likelihood codes that, while translated into TensorFlow, still rely on MontePython and CLASS.
 These codes represent an important step in the translation process.

 ### 4. `profile_likelihoods`
 Contains all the fully translated and CONNECT-adapted likelihood codes.
-These codes represent the final product of the translation process and are ready for use in gradient-based computations with CONNECT.
+These codes represent the final product of the translation process and are ready for use in gradient-based computations.

 ### 5. `notebooks`
 Here you'll find all the Jupyter notebooks (`.ipynb` files) used to generate the plots and results for this project.
 These notebooks serve as practical examples for utilizing the translated likelihood functions.